artxfm/xox_player/README.md

 ### need for next release

-- Add a button that sends user to the web site.
+- Add a button that sends user to the station web site.
 - Package names etc need to be sorted out so that we can publish this to app store properly - eg, we want this to appear as an update for existing users.